Renault Kangoo Z.E. van range, battery & charging

 The Kangoo Z.E. has a 33kWh battery pack located under the load area.
 This is the same size as the original 22kWh battery, because Renault has improved the energy density of the cells, rather than simply fitting a physically larger battery, so it doesn’t reduce load volume.
 The battery is connected to the 60bhp electric motor that’s under the bonnet and drives the front wheels, while the sole charging socket for the battery is located in the Kangoo Z.E.’s nose, behind the Renault badge.

 Renault Kangoo Z.E. range

 Renault quotes an NEDC range of 170 miles for the Kangoo Z.E.
-That’s around 70 miles more than the electric Citroen Berlingo and Peugeot Partner, but a little behind the 188-mile maximum claimed by the Nissan e-NV200.
+That’s around 70 miles more than the electric Citroen Berlingo and Peugeot Partner, and the 124-mile maximum claimed by the Nissan e-NV200.

 Renault is honest about the practicalities of the Kangoo Z.E.’s range, and it even has a range calculator on its website where you can change driving parameters, including temperature, payload and average speed, to produce different driving distances.
 In our experience of the Kangoo Z.E., you can easily get 125 miles out of a full charge in normal summer driving, even without having to resort to the ‘Eco’ button to save energy.